Neighbourhood Planning - Area and Forum Designations

 (1) the Neighbourhood Forum area boundaries and constitutions for Devonshire Park and Central Liscard Area Residents Association be agreed for the purposes of public consultation;

 (2) the neighbourhood Forum area boundaries and consultations for Devonshire Park and Central Liscard Area Residents Association be consulted upon for a period of six weeks and that officers report back to a future meeting of the Cabinet on the results of that public consultation, with a view to designating (or refusing designation) the Neighbourhood Forums and area boundaries; and

 (3) Officers report back to a future Cabinet meeting on the area boundaries and constitutions of the proposed Neighbourhood Forums of Hoylake and Greasby.

-- Appendix 8 HVL CIC Articles of Association PDF 1 MB
+- Appendix 8 HVL CIC Articles of Association, item 25.
+PDF 1 MB

 - Appendix 9 Proposed_Constitution_for_Hoylake_Neighbourhood_Forum_2, item 25.
 PDF 167 KB